-The alarm output can be configured as a dwell timer by selecting TIMR for ALFN (alarm function).
-When the dwell timer is configured, the parameter SP3 is used for dwell time adjustment.
+Output 2 can be configured as a dwell timer by selecting TIMR for OUT2.
+As the dwell timer is configured, the parameter SP2 is used for dwell time adjustment.
 The dwell time is measured in minutes ranging from 0.1 to 4553.6 minutes.
 Once the process reaches the set point the dwell timer starts to count down to zero (time out).
 The timer relay will remain unchanged until time out.
 The dwell timer operation is shown in the following diagram.

-After time out the dwell timer can be restarted by pressing the RESET key.
+After time out, the dwell timer can be restarted by pressing the RESET key.